Andrew McGrath

-Andrew McGrath (born June 2, 1998) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
+Andrew McGrath (born 2 June 1998) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
 He was recruited by the Essendon Football Club with the first overall selection in the 2016 national draft.

 Early life

-McGrath was born in Mississauga, Ontario and moved to Melbourne, Australia at age 5.
+McGrath was born in Mississauga, Ontario and moved to Melbourne, Australia at age 5 in 2003, with his family settling in the bayside suburbs.
 McGrath participated in the Auskick program at Whyte Street in Brighton, Victoria and played junior football with the East Brighton Football Club in the South Metro Junior Football League.
 He was a talented junior track and field athlete winning the Australian national under-14 high jump competition in 2011, the Victorian state heptathlon and national 200m hurdles events at under-15 level in 2012 and the under-17 400m hurdles in 2014.
-He was named All-Australian and co-captain of the 2016 AFL Under 18 Championships playing for Vic Metro, and was also the captain of Brighton Grammar School, where he was part of three consecutive APS Football premierships.
+He was named All-Australian and co-captain of the 2016 AFL Under 18 Championships playing for Vic Metro.